stepan-mitkin/drakonwidget/README.md

 |pos|object|The mouse position in diagram coordinates.|
 |evt|object|The original mouse event.|

-### onItemSelected
+### onSelectionChanged

-A callback that is called every time the currently selected object is changed.
+A callback that is called every time the currently selected objects are changed.

 ```
-function onItemSelected(item)
+function onSelectionChanged(items)
 ```

-The __item__ object.
-Can be null.
+An array of __item__ objects.
+Can be empty.

 |Name|Data type|Description|
 |---|---|---|